-For Fall 2021, we are offering several different, live virtual programs that have all been updated/reimagined based on feedback from our teacher partners!
+For the 2022-2023 school-year, we are offering several different, live virtual programs that have all been updated/reimagined based on feedback from our teacher partners!
+While we have designed our programs to adhere to Georgia Standards of Excellence, teachers from ANY state are welcome to reserve our programs!

 Virtual Program Descriptions: